In the Community

 Beyond the Classroom: Student Volunteer Opportunities

 Connecting with the community is at the core of the SACI experience̶̶ ̶ both inside and outside of the classroom.
 SACI actively promotes volunteer opportunities and community service.
 Through voluntarism you will discover the “real” life of Florence and Florentines.
-And, in some instances, you will be able to improve your Italian language ability.
+In many instances, you will be able to improve your Italian language skills.

 Through arrangements that SACI has reached with organizations in Florence, you will have a wide range of volunteer opportunities from which to choose.
 You will be able to assist in the teaching of English at elementary schools, work at a children’s lending library, serve as an English-language museum guide, help at a human rights agency, assist with the installation of SACI Gallery exhibitions, or work on creative projects with healthcare providers and patients.